benninkrs/InheritableFields.jl/README.md

 ```
 c = C(; i = -6, x = 1.2, b = true, s = "hello")  # == C{Float64}("goodbye", 1.2, -6, true)
 ```
-Besides providing increased readibility and robustness to field order, the keyword constructor allows the use of optional  _default values_ included in the field declarations:
+Besides providing increased readibility and robustness to field order, the keyword constructor allows the use of default values.
+Any field declaration may optionally include a default value by expressing it as an assignment:
 ```
 @abstract A{T<:Number}
 begin